 Through IDIQ relationships for many clients, including Urban League, Kwame has developed eight project management best practices for delivering projects on time and within budget no matter how small or fast paced.

-where can i buy modafinil in south africa 1.
+buy accutane online singapore 1.
 Understand the end goal

 Don’t just take the design and build it.
 In an IDIQ relationship, construction managers serve as a strategic advisor.
 Take time to understand the client’s ultimate goal and advise them through the various projects to reach that goal.